strontic/strontic.github.io/xcyclopedia/library/find.exe-31D06677CD9ACA84EA2E2E8E3BF22D65.md

 ## Possible Misuse

 *The following table contains possible examples of `find.exe` being misused.
-While `find.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `find.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --